very-good-science/data-ethics-club/site/write_ups/2023/11-10-23_writeup.md

 ## Q3 “Walmart’s chief financial officer revealed advertising was faster growing than the company’s main retail business and had higher margins” - what do you think about this?

 Currently, different companies have different pieces of data.
 The colossal growth of advertising revenue for companies like Walmart is concerning when we consider how industry giants are turning towards business models where you can buy anything and everything from one company.
 These companies would then have access to even more data, with an even more complete coverage of different aspects of society.
 The power that comes along with that would be immense.
-We’re feeling [Minority Report](https://www.imdb.com/title/tt0181689/) and [Person of Interest](https://www.imdb.com/title/tt1839578/) themes….
+We’re feeling [Minority Report](https://www.imdb.com/title/tt0181689/) and [Person of Interest](https://www.imdb.com/title/tt1839578/) themes…

 ## Bonus question What change would you like to see on the basis of this piece?
 Who has the power to make that change?

 We’re thinking: game the system.
 Shopping bag rebellion (Sainsburys bag in Tesco’s), use different email addresses, share accounts with different people.
 Dismantle capitalism (*klaxon*) so companies aren’t as incentivised to buy and sell data, and stop pressuring individuals to sign up for loyalty cards and the like.

 ---

 ## Attendees